 Further, “They are already spending more on shopping than young shoppers.”

-Baby Boomers and older generations are among the most charitably-inclined of any generation, and they are using social media and the Internet at increasing rates.
-One of my original blog articles includes a number of links to other resources that support these facts, “Baby Boomers and Seniors Are Embracing Digital Media.”
+Baby Boomers and older generations are among the most charitably-inclined of any generation.
+They are also adopting the use of social media and the Internet at increasing rates.
+You might enjoy reading one of my original blog articles, “Baby Boomers and Seniors Are Embracing Digital Media.”

 Coming of Age is a helpful resource for marketing to Baby Boomers and older generations that I discovered a few years ago.
-In fact, I would venture to say clicking on this link may be one of the most important things you do today, or any day!
+In fact, I would venture to say signing-up for regular email updates from Coming of Age may be one of the most important things you do today, or any day!

 Here are a few “Boomer” traits discussed by Coming of Age in, “Our Understanding of the Older Consumer”: